ARMinARM/arminarm/README.md

 The arm-none-eabi-gcc toolchain is installed in /opt/arminarm/.
 This toolchain is optimized to compile code for ARM Cortex M0/M1/M3/M4 microcontrollers with thumb, thumb2, and FPU hard float (M4) instructions.

-The scripts that were used to build the toolchain can be found here: [arm-toolchain-build-scripts](https://github.com/ARMinARM/arm-toolchain-build-scripts)
+The scripts that were used to build the toolchain are based on Yagarto, and can be found here: [arm-toolchain-build-scripts](https://github.com/ARMinARM/arm-toolchain-build-scripts)

+The toolchain compiles firmware for the STM32 on the ARMinARM board, but it should also work for boards from other manufacturers.
+If the board has an ARM Cortex-M chip (STM32, NXP, Atmel, TI etc.), it'll probably compile.
+YMMV.

 Tools
 =====
 A set of tools for uploading firmware to the STM32 on the ARMinARM board come with the toolchain.
 The tool 'arminarm' is automatically installed to /opt/arminarm/tools when you install the toolchain from the 'setup' menu.
 It uses the default bootloader that's available on every STM32 chip.

+Under the hood, communicating with the bootloader is done with one of two tools: [stm32flash](https://code.google.com/p/stm32flash/), or a modified [stm32loader.py](https://github.com/jsnyder/stm32loader).
+They both work well, but you may find stm32flash has a somewhat cleaner interface, and handles errors a little better.
+The default is to use stm32flash.
+When adding the -l flag, stm32loader.py is used.

 Whatever firmware you have compiled (say 'blinky.bin'), you can upload it with:

-    arminarm flash path/to/blinky.bin
+    arminarm flash path/to/blinky.bin   # deprecated
+    arminarm -f path/to/blinky.bin      # use stm32flash
+    arminarm -lf path/to/blinky.bin     # use stm32loader.py

 To reset the STM32 on the ARMinARM board:

-    arminarm reset
+    arminarm reset        # deprecated
+    arminarm -r           # use stm32flash
+    arminarm -lr          # use stm32loader.py

 To put the STM32 in bootloader mode:

-    arminarm bootloader
+    arminarm bootloader   # deprecated
+    arminarm -b           # use stm32flash
+    arminarm -lb          # use stm32loader.py

 To start openocd server using sysfsgpio interface:

-    arminarm openocd
+    arminarm openocd      # deprecated
+    arminarm -d

 Connect to it in arm-none-eabi-gdb using: